ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Loading a library from a library constructor (recursive loading)
   - Windows: ✔️
   - Linux: ✔️
-- Spawning a thread then waiting for its termination from a library constructor
+- Spawning a thread then waiting for its creation/termination from a library constructor
   - Windows: ✘ (deadlock)
     - `CreateThread` then `WaitForSingleObject` on thread handle from `DllMain`
   - Linux: ✔️